-The credit agreement associated with the acquisition of Ansoft includes covenants related to the consolidated leverage ratio and the consolidated fixed charge coverage ratio, as well as certain restrictions on additional investments and indebtedness.
-As of December 31, 2008, the Company is in compliance with all financial covenants as stated in the credit agreement.
+The credit agreement associated with the Ansoft acquisition includes covenants related to the consolidated leverage ratio and the consolidated fixed charge coverage ratio, as well as certain restrictions on additional investments and indebtedness.
+As of December 31, 2009, the Company is in compliance with all financial covenants as stated in the credit agreement.

-Financing activities used cash of \$55.8 million for the year ended December 31, 2007 as compared with cash provided of \$130.8 million for the year ended December 31, 2006.
-This change of \$186.6 million was primarily the result of net borrowings of \$119.3 million in 2006 as compared to repayments of \$63.2 million in 2007.
+Financing activities provided cash of \$217.8 million for the year ended December 31, 2008 as compared with cash used of \$55.8 million for the year ended December 31, 2007.
+This change of \$273.6 million was primarily a net result of \$355.0 million in borrowings associated with the acquisition of Ansoft, partially offset by principal payments of \$135.5 million related to the Ansoft and Fluent term loans.

-During the years ended December 31, 2008 and 2007, the Company spent \$10.0 million and \$8.0 million, respectively, on stock repurchases.
-No stock repurchases took place in 2006.
+During the years ended December 31, 2009, 2008 and 2007, the Company spent \$39.9 million, \$10.0 million and \$8.0 million, respectively, on stock repurchases.
+As of December 31, 2009, 1.3 million shares remain authorized for repurchase under the Company's stock repurchase program.
+Although the Company has repurchased stock during each year in the three-year period ended December 31, 2008, it may or may not do so in future periods.

-The Company believes that existing cash and cash equivalent balances of \$228.2 million, together with cash generated from operations, will be sufficient to meet the Company's working capital, capital expenditure and debt service requirements through fiscal year 2009.
+The Company believes that existing cash and cash equivalent balances of \$335.9 million, together with cash generated from operations, will be sufficient to meet the Company's working capital, capital expenditure and debt service requirements through fiscal year 2010.
 The Company's cash requirements in the future may also be financed through additional equity or debt financings.
 There can be no assurance that such financings can be obtained on favorable terms, if at all.